"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 |MC71001A||Issues in Media and Culture||30 CATs|

-Issues in Media and Culture is a course that focuses on the correspondence between making things and thought about cultural artefacts.
+Issues in Media and Culture is a module that focuses on the correspondence between making things and thought about cultural artefacts.

 Theory, philosophy, and artistic practice all share in the business of asking us to pay attention to something we might otherwise not consider, might not see nor hear, and to think about it.
 Philosophy searches for meaning unfettered by habitual understandings and beliefs.
 By making something and placing it before us, the practitioner too makes demands on our otherwise quotidian understanding of the world.
 Theory pays attention to the relationship between meaning and the things we encounter in the world, be they actions, customs, artworks, or media events.
 It tries to reveal, clarify, or deepen that relationship.

 In all cases, it is with great care that we cut something out of the continuum of life and frame it, be it by the covers of a book, the focus of a lens, the devices of a story, or the punctuations of dialogue.
 This module aims to aid in sharpening that care by investigating aesthetic, historic, and social theories about the relationship of creative endeavour to contemporary culture.

 The module reviews interdisciplinary perspectives on the study of media audiences and on the role of the media in constructing the post-modern geography of our contemporary world.

 Drawing on perspectives from anthropology and cultural geography It focuses on audiences, media effects and patterns of cultural consumption, addressing the specificity of different media (radio, TV, cinema) and their micro-contexts and conditions of consumption, on the uses of a range of both ‘old` and ‘new’ communications technologies in articulating the private and public spheres, and on the ‘moral panics’ that have accompanied the arrival of technologies from the radio to the mobile phone and the internet.